LearnersGuild/curriculum-app/modules/Asynchronous-JavaScript/README.md

 ## Skills

 - Can use Callbacks in JavaScript
-- Can affectively manage asynchronous flow control in JavaScript
+- Can effectively manage asynchronous flow control in JavaScript
 - Can use setTimeout to sleep in JavaScript